 New Jersey State Parks

-Provides free entrance for to the parks and forests facilities that charge daily walk-in or parking fees.
+Pass provides free entrance to state parks and forests.
 Some parks within the system may close early on high visitation days and reopen as visitors leave.

 University of Pennsylvania Museum of Archaeology & Anthropology (Philadelphia, PA)

 Admits 2 adults and all dependent children in the household.
 Advance reservations are strongly encouraged but not required.
 Please call 215-898-4001 to reserve a time.
 Open Tuesday-Sunday, 10 a.m. to 5 p.m.

 Admits 2 adults and 4 children under 18.